syntasso/kratix-docs/docs/main/05-reference/04-promises/05-releases.md

 metadata:
   name: jenkins-release
 spec:
-  version: # The version of the Promise
+  version: # The version of the Promise found at the sourceRef
   sourceRef:
     type: # Source type: http, git, etc.
     # Source specific fields
 ```

-The `spec.version` represents the version of the Promise as it relates to your platform.
+The `spec.version` represents the version of the Promise that can be found at
-It is an arbitrary number and doesn't need to follow any specific format.

-Promise authors can decide to version their Promises either via a Promise Release or by
+the `sourceRef`.
+If the Promise version label and the Promise Release
-versioning their Promise definition directly.
-In the latter case, platform engineers
-must wrap that Promise in a Promise Release and assign it a version.
+`spec.version` do not match, Kratix will not install the Promise.

+`spec.version` can be left blank.
+In this case, Kratix will set the Promise
+Release `spec.version` to the version of the Promise found at the `sourceRef` at
+the first reconciliation loop.

 ## Source Reference types